blgit-org/blgit/post/example/index.md

 ---
+author: Gilad Kutiel
 date: 2024-10-23
-author: Gilad Kutiel
-title: A simple example
 description: Explore the essentials of Markdown with examples of headings, lists, links, images, code, and tables.
 Perfect for a quick refresher or learning the basics!
+draft: true
 favicon: 🧪
 image: img/example.jpg
+title: A simple example
 ---

 # Markdown Syntax Guide